-No. The abusive person who is named as the "defendant" on your 209A protective order is the only person who can violate it.
+No. The person who is named as the "defendant" on your 209A protective order is the only person who can violate it.
 You can't violate the order that is against the other person.
 If you call or go to see them because you need to talk about the kids or something else, you are not violating the Order.
-But if the order says they can't contact you and they do does anyway, then they areviolating the order.
+But if the order says they can't contact you and they do so anyway, then they are violating the order.

 If you do call the person you have the restraining order against or go see them or invite them over, the police and the court might think about this if you need their help in the future.
 If you contact them, the police might not be willing to arrest them or charge them with a crime in the future just for contacting you.

 What should I do if we are getting back together?